 7. Billie Jean by Michael Jackson

 This two-time Grammy-winning song makes all the noise when it comes to dancing songs.
-Sung by the ever famous king of pop, Billie Jean, it is a piece that is adored by many.
-One which is still widely played on radios around the world.
+Sung by the ever-famous king of pop, Billie Jean, it is a piece adored by many.
+One which is still widely played on radio around the world.

 Michael Jackson says about Billie Jean, “A musician knows hit material.
 It has to feel right.
 Everything has to feel in place.
 It fulfills you, and it makes you feel good.
 You know it when you hear it.
 That’s how I felt about [this song].
 I knew it was going to be big while I was writing it.
 I was really absorbed in that song.”